sc-ventures/cloudbreak-documentation/docs/common-general-prod/vm-req.md

     <pre>sestatus | grep -i mode
 Current mode:                   permissive
-Mode from config file:          permissive</pre>
+Mode from config file:          enforcing</pre>

-[Comment]: <> (Also we can use the "getenforce" command to get the mode of SELinux.)
+> Rebooting the VM is not required, but in case you reboot, both "Current mode" and "Mode from config file" will be set to `permissive`.

 #### Install Docker

 Perform these steps to install Docker.
 The minimum Docker version is 1.13.1.
+If you are using an older image that comes with an older Docker version, upgrade Docker to 1.13.1 or newer.

 **Steps**